Aposimz: Setting

 The series takes place on an artificial celestial body known as Aposimz (アポシムズ, Aposhimuzu), which is 200,000 kilometers in diameter.
 Most of the planet's volume is occupied by its core, which is covered by a superstructural shell.
 Five thousand years ago, people who lost a war against the inhabitants of the core were exiled to the surface, a cold and harsh environment.
-Surface dwellers face both the rapidly-spreading Frame Disease (人形病, Ningyō-byō), which slowly converts normal humans into biomechanical, zombie-like beings, and aggressive native biomechanical creatures known as automatons.
+Surface dwellers face both the rapidly spreading Frame Disease (人形病, Ningyō-byō), which slowly converts normal humans into biomechanical, zombie-like beings, and native biomechanical creatures known as automatons.
 Certain people have been transformed by special "codes" into Regular Frames (正規人形, Seiki Ningyō), beings composed of a substance called placenta (胞衣, ena) and fueled by Heigus Particles (ヘイグス粒子, Heigusu Ryūshi), which renders them biologically immortal and makes them stronger and more resilient than normal humans.
-Regular Frames are also able to assume an armored form and each one has a unique special ability or weapon.
+Regular Frames are also able to assume an armored form, and most have a unique special ability or weapon.
 These Regular Frames are highly revered by normal humans and are often leaders and protectors in their communities.